 Feeding Your Indian Stick Insect

 The Indian stick insect’s normal diet consists mainly of privet, a family of shrubs and small trees found in Asia, Europe, Oceania, and some parts of North America.
 You should be able to get privet online or at your local pet store.
-If not, Indian stick insects can survive just fine on bramble and some other types of leaves (as discussed elsewhere on this site).
+If not, Indian stick insects can survive just fine on bramble and some other types of leaves.

 Some people who keep Indian sticks as pets do not bother purchasing food.
 Instead, they just collect bramble from local fields.
 Should you decide to do this, avoid any bramble found close to the road as contaminants from car exhaust can make it inedible.
 Any bramble you do collect from the wild should be washed before you feed it to your pet.